 Our first roundtable in January brought together a wide range of experienced stakeholders with ideas on how to harness the full potential of product information management in the construction industry.
 It was clearly demonstrated that data became diluted as it moved through the supply chain leading to inefficiencies and unnecessary costs.
-Initially our review of the Hackitt report led us to question how data was managed in the construction industry.
+Initially, our review of the Hackitt report led us to question how data was managed in the construction industry.
 What we found was a complex value chain with companies that rarely had a Master Data Management (MDM) strategy making it difficult to engage with initiatives aimed at unifying product data.

 While many initiatives have road maps designed to enable better data flow stakeholders need to define compelling business cases for manufacturers to drive actions that will make tangible changes leading to the principles of a golden thread.
 During our second roundtable on this subject Iain Miskimmin, Director of COMIT Projects introduced the idea that product data should have a value and be treated as an asset that can be bought and sold.
-Access to standards can be bought at varying costs and as a result cannot be shared freely on the internet.
-As Josef Platil, Product Owner Digital Data Services at Wienerberger pointed out it can be a challenge when trying to agree on a common dictionary when there are these barriers to accessing product information.
+Access to standards can be bought at varying costs and as a result, cannot be shared freely on the internet.
+As Josef Platil, Product Owner of Digital Data Services at Wienerberger pointed out it can be a challenge when trying to agree on a common dictionary when there are these barriers to accessing product information.

 Andy Boutle, Head of BIM at Kier Construction and Engagement Co-Lead at UK BIM Alliance came in with the acknowledgement that using standard references has its place while having product information that an organisation actually wants should take more of a priority.
-Gary Lynch former CEO at GS1 pointed out that the identifiers, schemas, standards and lists at GS1 are public domain with minimal costs that scale depending on size of company.
+Gary Lynch former CEO at GS1 pointed out that the identifiers, schemas, standards and lists at GS1 are public domain with minimal costs that scale depending on the size of the company.
 Many manufacturers are already including GS1 for EAN codes along with their own product codes.

 Using a globally unique identifier right through the supply chain could be the best next step that we called for in our previous roundtable.
 As was pointed out a unique ID is a separate issue to a common dictionary for product information that describes properties.
-A single source of truth for product information maybe an unlikely utopia though agreeing on a unique ID could go some way to containing a more focused approach to harmonising product descriptions in the future.
+A single source of truth for product information may be an unlikely utopia though agreeing on a unique ID could go some way to containing a more focused approach to harmonising product descriptions in the future.

 Construction manufacturers that use GTIN identifiers that are shared throughout the supply chain make it easier to track accurate product descriptions.
 Marketplaces such as Amazon require resellers to use GS1 identifiers generated by brands and manufacturers.
 While sharing product information across various databases and systems it would be easier to know that users are referring to the same product and its associated properties when using a globally unique ID.
 This would be a step further towards a golden thread making it easier to verify that a building is built in accordance with its specifications in terms of performance and carbon footprint.

-Could this be the proof and a blue print to make some real difference to product information management in-line with the golden thread principle outlined in the Hackitt report?
+Could this be the proof and a blueprint to make some real difference to product information management in line with the golden thread principle outlined in the Hackitt report?
 While GS1 has proved itself to solve major supply chain problems in retail and healthcare we are now seeing adoption in construction product manufacturing across Europe.
-We have already seen this identifier being used successfully alongside existing product codes and its low cost makes it a likely contender for industry wide adoption.
-For anyone looking at an MDM strategy GS1 should definitely be on the list for consideration.
+We have already seen this identifier being used successfully alongside existing product codes and its low cost makes it a likely contender for industry-wide adoption.
+For anyone looking at an MDM strategy, GS1 should definitely be on the list for consideration.